MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/physics/set-conditions.md

 ![___](../../../media/physics-interactions/006-stickybody-body-filters.png)

-This setting makes only GameObjects that meet certain preconditions affected by the component (in the case of "Affected Bodies") or affected when they collide with the GameObject the component is attached to (in the case of "Affected Bodies for Collision").
-There are four main preconditions&#8212;to view them, click the plus sign ("+") drop-down.
+This setting makes only bodies that meet certain preconditions affected by the component (in the case of "Affected Bodies") or affected when they collide with the body the component is attached to (in the case of "Affected Bodies for Collision").
+There are four main preconditions:

+1. **Game Object Name**
+2. **Game Object Tag**
+3. **Rigidbody Mass**
+4. **Root Game Object**

+To view the preconditions, click the plus sign ("+") drop-down.

 ![___](../../../media/physics-interactions/007-stickybody-preconditions.png)